dgroomes/swift-playground/README.md

 * [x] DONE Concurrency examples.
 Specifically, I'll start with `async/await`.
 * [x] DONE Clean up the logging stuff.
 Rebrand it as something like `FileLogger`
   * I'm going to make a logger class.
+* [x] DONE Consolidate the example code in `main.swift`.
+* [ ] Do more concurrency examples.
+I want to take APIs that I wish supported `async/await`, and adapt them for use with `async/await`.
+The `Process` API is a good candidate for this.
+However, I may be better off with simulated examples using `sleep` or something, to reduce the scope of the project.
+* [ ] Move the process stuff to <https://github.com/dgroomes/macos-playground>.
+The `Process` API is really a concept of the operating system APIs and not the Swift language.
+I want to keep this project focused on the Swift language.

 ## Reference